ajhenley/gitbook/shinycollege_online_transcript_system.md

 Use the Bootstrap navbar to allow users to move around the site.
 Also include the instructors image on their page and the student's image on their page.

 This site is a mockup for a working application.
-It doesn't actually need to function.
+The links should work to move you between pages.
+Otherwise, it doesn't actually need to function.
 It is just to show what the pages will look like during a demo to the College president.